johnthagen/python-blueprint/README.md

 This is useful for _applications_ as an alternative to using wildcard versions (`"*"`) for allowing the developer to avoid manually checking for new major release versions for all top level dependencies.
-Putting tight version constraints in `pyproject.toml` can greatly reduce the time for Poetry to resolve lockfile changes during updates. _Libraries_ should generally avoid pinning to the latest versions in `project.toml` so they allow users of their library the greatest flexibility in selecting the final dependencies for their applications.
+Putting tight version constraints in `pyproject.toml` can greatly reduce the time for Poetry to resolve lockfile changes during updates. _Libraries_ should generally avoid pinning to the latest versions in `project.toml` to allow users of their library the greatest flexibility in selecting the final dependencies for their applications.

 To upgrade only dev dependencies to their latest versions (which is a more appropriate operation for libraries):